n-arms/khaki/design/memory.md

 Which won't compile in `c` because you can't have a direct reference to a `List` before the `List` struct is defined.
 This makes sense because it means in order to have enough stack space to allocate a `List`, you need enough stack space for a `Cons`, but for that you need enough for a `List`, and so on to infinity.
 The way that `c` programmers normally address this issue when writing linked lists is either to:
-1. Don't use linked lists.
+1. Not use linked lists.
 2. Change the `Cons cons` field of `List` to `Cons *cons`, and dynamically allocate each new `Cons` cell using `malloc`.

-Although option 1 does make a good point that it might be worthwhile to have a built-in performance list data structure other than a linked list, we still want to support recursive data types.
+Although option 1 does make a good point that it might be worthwhile to have a built-in performant list data structure other than a linked list, we still want to support recursive data types.
 This means that in order to support recursive data structures, `Khaki` needs dynamic memory allocation.

 ## Khaki's Approach to Dynamic Memory Allocation